 How to brief a photographer

-Convey your overall objectives and priorities
+Convey your objectives

 Get the photographer on board with what you’re trying to achieve as they may have alternative ideas of how to meet your objectives.
 For example: